-/ Please fold and detach card at perforation before mailing./

-ROLLINS, INC.

-NOMI NEES FO SIGNED AND RETURNED WILL BE VOTED OR NOT VOTED IN ACCORDANCE WITH YOUR INSTRUCTIONS, BUT THOSE WITH NO CHOICE WILL BE VOTED 'FOR' THE IR DIRECTOR AND "FOR" APPROVAL OF THE AMENDMENT TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF CAPITAL STOCK TO 170.5 MILLION.
-THIS PROXY IS BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY.
-The u ndersig ned instructs said proxies, or either of them, to vote as follows: 1.
-FOR Gary W. Rollins and Henry B. Tippie as Class II Directors, except as set forth below WITHHOLD authority to vote for the election of all of the Board's Class II nominees INSTRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name on the line provided below: 2.
-PPROVE AN AMENDMENT TO THE CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF CAPITAL IK TO 170.5 MILLION □ FOR □ AGAINST □ ABSTAIN 3.
-IN TH IE DISCRETION OF THE PROXIES, ON ALL OTHER MATTERS WHICH MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT LEOF.
-(Continued and to be signed on the other side)
+ALL PROXIES SIGNED AND RETURNED WILL BE VOTED OR NOT VOTED IN ACCORDANCE WITH YOUR INSTRUCTIONS, BUT THOSE WITH NO CHOICE WILL BE VOTED 'FOR' THE NOMINEES FOR DIRECTOR AND "FOR" APPROVAL OF THE AMENDMENT TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF CAPITAL STOCK TO 170.5 MILLION.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF THE COMPANY.

+The undersigned instructs said proxies, or either of them, to vote as follows:

+1. FOR (1) Gary W. Rollins and (2) Henry B. Tippie as Class II Directors, except as set forth below

+□ WITHHOLD authority to vote for the election of all of the Board's Class II nominees

+INSTRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name on the line provided below:

+2. TO APPROVE AN AMENDMENT TO THE CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF CAPITAL STOCK TO 170.5 MILLION

+□ FOR □ AGAINST □ ABSTAIN

+3. IN THE DISCRETION OF THE PROXIES, ON ALL OTHER MATTERS WHICH MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.

+(Continued, and to be signed, on the other side)